An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 -

-Automated Test Framework (ATF) test generation: This can be a real time-saver for admins.
-Getting ready for an upgrade or a big configuration change means a ton of testing.
-The AI can help generate these tests to make sure new changes don't accidentally break something else.
+Automated Test Framework (ATF) test generation: This is a time-saver for admins preparing for an upgrade or a big configuration change.
+The AI can help generate tests to make sure new changes don't accidentally break something else.

 For your employees and customers